ethanwicker/ethanwicker.github.io/_posts/2021-01-15-multiple-linear-regression-003.md

 #### Qualitative Predictors

 Depending on the context, qualitative predictors are sometimes referred to as categorical or factors variables.
 The most common methods of implementing these predictors in a linear model is via *indicator* or *dummy variables*.
-Below, I'll introduce this topic in the context of qualitative predictors with only two *levels*, where a level refers to a unique value the qualitative variable can take.
+Below, I'll introduce this topic in the context of qualitative predictors with only two levels, where a *level* refers to a unique value the qualitative variable can take.
 I'll then extend the concept to qualitative predictors with multiple levels.

 ##### Qualitative Predictors with Two Levels